henrikbostrom/crepes/README.md

        [305546.225071  , 805960.714929  ]])
 ```

 Depending on the employed difficulty estimator, the normalized intervals may sometimes be unreasonably large, in the sense that they may be several times larger than any previously observed error.
 Moreover, if the difficulty estimator is not very informative, e.g., completely random, the varying interval sizes may give a false impression of that we can expect lower prediction errors for instances with tighter intervals.
-Ideally, a difficulty estimator providing little or no informatoion on the expected error should instead lead to more uniformly distributed interval sizes.
+Ideally, a difficulty estimator providing little or no information on the expected error should instead lead to more uniformly distributed interval sizes.

 A Mondrian conformal regressor can be used to address these problems, by dividing the object space into non-overlapping so-called Mondrian categories, and forming a (standard) conformal regressor for each category.
 The category membership of the objects can be provided as an additional argument, named `bins`, for the `fit` method.